FuelLabs/fuel-specs/specs/vm/opcodes.md

 For output with contract ID `MEM[$rd, 32]`, increase balance of color `MEM[$ru, 32]` by `$rt`.
 In an external context, decrease `MEM[balanceOfStart(MEM[$ru, 32]), 8]` by `$rt`.
 In an internal context, decrease color `MEM[$ru, 32]` balance of output with contract ID `MEM[$fp, 32]` by `$rt`.

-This modifies the `balanceRoot` field of the appropriate output.
+This modifies the `balanceRoot` field of the appropriate output(s).

 ### TRANSFEROUT: Transfer coins to output